jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ## Deeper Nested Command

-A deeper nested command may be a nested command inside a nested command.
+A deeper nested command is a nested command inside a nested command:

 ![](images/7.%20Commands%20Ideas.034.png)

-(So it might be a command symbol without lines pointing away from it, inside a command symbol without lines pointing away from it, inside a command symbol *with* lines pointing away from it.)

 ## Implementation